stiffmeds/Deaths-Reach-Returns/README.md

 Install [BepInEx](https://across-the-obelisk.thunderstore.io/package/BepInEx/BepInExPack_AcrossTheObelisk/).

-Download the latest release and put it in your BepInEx _plugins_ folder.
+Download the [latest release](https://github.com/stiffmeds/Deaths-Reach-Returns) and put "Death's Reach Returns.dll" and "Fear1.wav" in your BepInEx _plugins_ folder.

 ## Support

-Ping @stiffmeds in the #modding channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).
+Raise a Github issue or ping @stiffmeds in the #modding channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).